bulk-dqm/bulk-data-export-client/README.md

 ## Dependent Open-Source Libraries

 ### FHIR Quality Measure (FQM) Execution
 `fqm-execution` is a library for calculating eCQMs witten in CQL using the HL7® FHIR® standard.
-The library is used to generate a FHIR summary [Measure Report](https://www.hl7.org/fhir/measurereport.html) on the patients referenced in the FHIR group used for export.
+The library is used to generate a FHIR summary [MeasureReport](https://www.hl7.org/fhir/measurereport.html) on the patients referenced in the FHIR Group used for export.

 `fqm-execution` is available on [npm](https://www.npmjs.com/package/fqm-execution) and [GitHub](https://github.com/projecttacoma/fqm-execution).

 ### SMART on FHIR Bulk Data Client
-SMART on FHIR is an open-source standards-based API.
-Their bulk-data client is used as a backbone for this client.
-Imported logic includes kick-off execution, download logic, and CLI reporting.
+The SMART on FHIR `bulk-data-client` open source application provides the core Bulk Data capabilities including kick-off execution, file download, and CLI reporting.

 `bulk-data-client` is available on [GitHub](https://github.com/smart-on-fhir/bulk-data-client).